multitenancy-project/L5_Accel_NIC/Design Note.md

 ![DMA_design](fig/DMA.png)

 The overall design is shown as the figure above.
-The left side is connected with qsfp28 network ports while the right side is connected with the host using PCIe (PCIe3.0 x16).
+The left side is connected with network interfaces (qsfp28 ports) while the right side is connected with the host using PCIe (PCIe3.0 x16).

 ##### 1. DMA design

 ![dma_part](fig/dma_part.png)

-The multi-queue DMA in the design is adopted from the DMA engine in [corundum](https://github.com/Winters123/verilog-pcie) as it can be easily extended to support high-speed multi-channels for ADU modules.
+The multi-queue DMA in the design is adopted from the DMA engine in [corundum](https://github.com/Winters123/verilog-pcie) as it can be extended to support high-speed multi-channels for ADU modules.

 The DMA system can be divided into **Data Channel** (RQ & RC) and **Configure Channel** (CQ & CC).
 Data Channel is responsible for ADU transferring between NIC and the host memory, while configure channel is used to expose the BAR0 configuration space to the host.